 3- Financial Assistance and Scholarship Scam

 Finding financial support and scholarship opportunities can be challenging and complex, which makes it simpler for scammers to identify victims.
 Numerous resources offer complimentary assistance with financial aid and scholarships, so be cautious of services that charge excessive amounts to assist you with your applications.
-As you browse websites offering scholarship options, ensure the site is reliable.
-Sometimes, false scholarship websites are set up to gather personal information for further scams.

 How to Avoid: Make a spreadsheet to record the scholarships you have applied for if you are applying for them.
 Only give out personal information over the phone if a reliable company contacts you.